yecril71pl/cpp-docs.pl-pl/docs/standard-library/map-class.md

 ### <a name="parameters"></a>Parametry

+*right*<br/>
-*prawy* mapy argument zawierająca elementy, które mają być zamienione map docelowego.
+ Mapa argumentu, zawierająca elementy, które mają być zamienione map docelowego.

 ### <a name="remarks"></a>Uwagi